MicroFocus/CX/GOVERNANCE.md

 ## Public Release

-These are the minimum requirements for releasing this project to customers (or including it in a product that is released to customers).
+These are the minimum requirements for releasing this project.
+A release may mean making the project available for internal consumption by other teams (such as IQConnect) or making it generally available to customers (a "standalone release").
 *   Create a release branch
-*   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
+*   Receive RTM approval (through ITLS http://alliance.microfocus.com/RegistrationList.aspx)
 *   Receive export approval
-*   Receive RTM approval (through ITLS http://alliance.microfocus.com/RegistrationList.aspx)
+*   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
 *   Tag source code for released version
-*   Copyright?
+*   (standalone release) Copyright
-*   Escrow?
+*   (standalone release?)
+Escrow
-*   Patent filing?
+*   Patent filing (Contact michael.angelo@microfocus.com to determine whether this applies.)